hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 6. Update the deployed address for the Fabric API in `../utility-emissions-channel/typescript_app/src/blockchain-gateway/net-emissions-token-network/networkConfig.ts`.

-### Deploying contract to Kovan and xDai
+### Deploying contract to Kovan or xDai

 Steps for deploying the contract to the Kovan testnet and xDai sidechain are similar as deploying to Goerli:

 1. Populate `.ethereum-config.js` with private keys.

-2. Edit `hardhat.config.js` and uncomment the network configuration you would like to deploy to.
+2. Edit `hardhat.config.js` and uncomment the network configuration you would like to deploy to under module.exports.networks.

 3. Deploy with